StarCraft II: Wings of Liberty: Gameplay

 The new Terran briefing system allows the player to explore the inside of the battlecruiser Hyperion.

 StarCraft II: Wings of Liberty features the return of the three species from the original game: Protoss, Terran, and Zerg.
 In the Terran campaign, the original StarCraft briefing room is replaced with an interactive version of the battlecruiser Hyperion, with Jim Raynor, a bitter and hard-drinking mercenary captain, as the central character.
 In a departure from previous Blizzard games, the campaign is non-linear, with Raynor taking jobs for money and using that money to buy additional units and upgrades.
 Although each playthrough will vary, the result remains consistent, keeping the storyline linear.
 Blizzard's Vice President Rob Pardo stressed that each campaign will function very differently.
 The Terran campaign, Wings of Liberty, places players in a mercenary-style campaign, as Terran rebel group Raynor's Raiders raise funds by taking assignments from outside groups.
 The second release, Heart of the Swarm, is Zerg-focused and has role-playing elements.
 Sarah Kerrigan is the focus of the campaign, and the story revolves around the possibility of her redemption.
-The Protoss-themed Legacy of the Void is the third expansion, with the Protoss Artanis attempting to reunite the Protoss tribes in order to stop Amon, a fallen Xel'Naga.
+The Protoss-themed Legacy of the Void is the third expansion, with the Protoss Artanis attempting to reunite the Protoss tribes in order to stop the resurrection of Amon, a fallen Xel'Naga.

 Wings of Liberty has 29 playable campaign missions; 26 are playable in a single playthrough, three missions are choice-related alternates, and one hidden secret mission.

 The Wings of Liberty campaign contains several missions with unique features, such as lava that floods the battlefield every five minutes, forcing the player to move their units to high ground before they are destroyed.
 In another mission, enemy units attack the player only at night, forcing the player into a form of siege warfare.
 In one mission, the player must use a single unit to influence the tide of an AI-controlled battle.
 Between missions, players can choose units, buildings, and upgrades that are not available in the multiplayer missions.